mikepan/GameEngineBook/text/06-Physics.md

 ![World Physics settings](../figures/Chapter6/Fig06-09.png)

-\*\*\* Begin Note

-Disabling Physics
+>**Disabling Physics**
+>

-Some functions that seem to be unrelated to the physics engine, such as the raycast and mouseover sensors, also use the physics engine to detect objects.
+>Some functions that seem to be unrelated to the physics engine, such as the raycast and mouseover sensors, also use the physics engine to detect objects.
 Therefore, disabling physics will break these functions as well.

-\*\*\* End Note

 With the physics engine set to Bullet, you can set the world gravity value.
 The higher the number, the faster an object falls.
 The default value of 9.8 corresponds to acceleration due to gravity on earth; for comparison, Mars has a gravity of 3.7 m/s².

-\*\*\* Begin Note

-World and Scene Gravity Settings
+>**World and Scene Gravity Settings**
+>

-There are two separate gravity settings in Blender.
+>There are two separate gravity settings in Blender.
 One in the World panel[md]which controls gravity for the game physics, and one in the Scene panel[md]which controls gravity for the non-game aspect of Blender physics (fluid, particles, and smoke simulation).
 They are only visible in their respective engines (Blender Game and Blender Render or Cycles Render, respectively).When working with games, make sure you adjust the right setting under World.

-\*\*\* End Note

 ### Hands-on: World Settings for Multiple Scenes <a id="Hands-on: World Settings for Multiple Scenes"></a>